Here’s How Apple’s Next iPhone Could Outdo Samsung And Improve Sales Figures, Per ‘Forbes’

-Although Apple’s slower-than-expected sales figures for the recently released iPhone XS, XS Max, and XR have been well-documented over the past few months, the Cupertino, California, tech giant’s struggles aren’t unusual in the present-day smartphone space.
+Although Apple’s slower-than-expected sales figures for the recently released iPhone XS, XS Max, and XR have been well documented over the past few months, the Cupertino, California, tech giant’s struggles aren’t unusual in the present-day smartphone space.
 As pointed out by Forbes, more consumers are now trying to stick with the same handset for longer periods of time, while some are more interested in specifically repairing their old phones rather than upgrading to a newer model.

 Currently, Apple’s eSIM feature allows users to switch from one number to the other without having to physically insert a new SIM card.
-As McGregor sees it, Apple could expand this feature on its next iPhones and make it possible for device owners to switch between plans as well.
+As McGregor sees it, Apple could expand this feature on its next iPhone offerings — and make it possible for device owners to switch between plans as well.

 “A simplified setting option to quickly switch carriers — on a temporary basis — when traveling whilst keeping the same number, or even just switching to save money, would be revolutionary,” McGregor wrote.
 “It’d also be a huge win for the consumer.”